This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Thread The Upper Thread

-Threading your sewing machine’s upper thread feels like following a treasure map – each guide point leads you closer to success.
+Threading your upper thread is like following a treasure map, with each point bringing you closer to sewing success:

-- Position your thread spool firmly on the spool pin, ensuring it spins freely
+- Place your thread spool securely on the spool pin, making sure it rotates freely when pulled

-- Guide the thread through each numbered thread guide, keeping it taut as you go
+- Guide your thread through each numbered thread guide, maintaining gentle tension as you follow the thread path

-- Thread through the take-up lever from bottom to top, then down through remaining guides
+- Thread through the take-up lever (that moving part at the top), then down through remaining guides to the needle eye

 How to Thread The Bobbin

-Start by placing your thread spool on the pin, then guide it firmly around the tension disk.
+Place your thread spool on the pin, then guide it around the tension disk.

 Common Threading Mistakes to Avoid